Education in Scotland in the twentieth century: Schools

+It undertook a thorough investigation of the problems, and its report was published in 1992 with strong criticisms of the current system – for example, that student attainment fell far short of matching the curricular breadth that those involved were so proud of; that the Higher courses were unrealistically demanding; that vocational education was weak; that there was too much flexibility, leading to arbitrary choices and ill-integrated achievement.

+It proposed replacing the existing system with two comprehensive certificate courses, one focused chiefly on the academic and the other on the vocational.
+Although the committee's criticisms of the existing system were largely accepted, there was resistance to its proposals, and in 1994 a more cautious way ahead was found entitled Higher Still.

 Universities

 At the beginning of the century Scotland's four Ancient universities had 6,254 students.
 From 1901 large numbers of students received bursaries from the Carnegie Trust.
 By 1913 there were 7,776 students in Scottish universities.
 Of these 1,751 (23 per cent) were women.
 By the mid-1920s it had risen to a third.
 It then fell to 25–7 per cent in the 1930s as opportunities in school teaching, virtually the only careers outlet for female graduates in arts and sciences, decreased.
 No woman was appointed to a Scottish professorship until after 1945.
 The fall in numbers was most acute among women students, but it was part of a general trend.
 In the first half of the twentieth century Scottish universities fell behind those in England and Europe in terms of participation and investment.
 The decline of traditional industries between the wars undermined recruitment to subjects in which Scotland had been traditionally strong, such as science and engineering.
 English universities increased the numbers of students registered between 1924 and 1927 by 19 per cent, but in Scotland the number of full-time students fell from 10,400 in 1924 to 9,900 in 1937.
 In the same period, while expenditure in English universities rose by 90 per cent, in Scotland the increase was less than a third of that figure.